 The research in identity swap has been stagnated for a long time until the appearance of FaceShifter \citep{li2020advancing}.
-It proposes a two-stage procedure for high fidelity and occlusion-aware face swapping.
-Unlike many existing face swapping works that leverage only limited information from the target image, FaceShifter generates the swapped face by thoroughly and adaptively exploiting the information of the target image.
+It proposes a two-stage procedure for high fidelity and occlusion-aware face-swapping.
+Unlike many existing face-swapping works that leverage only limited information from the target image, FaceShifter generates the swapped face by thoroughly and adaptively exploiting the information of the target image.

 Appearance optimal transport (AOT) \citep{zhu2020aot} has formulated appearance mapping as an optimal transport problem.
 They have proposed an AOT model to formulate it in both latent and spatial space.
 In particular, a relighting module is designed to simulate the optimal transport plan.
 The optimization target is minimizing the Wasserstein distance of the learned features in the latent space, which enables better performance and less computation than conventional optimization.